burningwave/core/README.md

 	2
 iterable-object-helper.parallel-iteration.applicability.max-runtime-threads-count-threshold=\
 	autodetect
-#This property is optional: if it is not provided then the org.burningwave.jvm.Driver.Factory.getNew is
-#used to retrieve a Driver instance
-#It is also possible to use a custom JVM Driver which implements the org.burningwave.jvm.Driver interface.
+#This property is optional and it is possible to use a custom JVM Driver which implements the io.github.toolfactory.jvm.Driver interface.
-#Other possible values are: org.burningwave.jvm.DefaultDriver, org.burningwave.jvm.HybridDriver, org.burningwave.jvm..NativeDriver
+#Other possible values are: org.burningwave.jvm.DefaultDriver, org.burningwave.jvm.HybridDriver, org.burningwave.jvm.NativeDriver
 jvm.driver.type=\
 	org.burningwave.jvm.DynamicDriver
 jvm.driver.init=\